scottgriv/PRG-Personal-Repository-Guidelines/README.md

 Below are the guidelines for repository `README`'s, files, and overall structure.
 This applies to **all** tiers.

 ### Repository Settings Guidelines
-See [Repository Settings](./guides/repository_settings.md) for more details on how to configure your repository settings.
+See [Repository Settings](./guides/repository_settings_guidelines.md) for more details on how to configure your repository settings.

 ### README Guidelines
 See [README Guidelies](./guides/readme_guidelines.md) for more details on how to structure your repository `README`.

-### Project Structure Guidelines
+### Repository Structure Guidelines
-See [Project Structures](./guides/project_structure.md) for more details on how to structure your overall repository/files.
+See [Project Structures](./guides/repository_structure_guidelines.md) for more details on how to structure your overall repository/files.

 ### Brand Guidelines
 See [Brand Guidelines](./guides/brand_guidelines.md) for more details on how to create your own brand for your project.